Force over Distance: Chapter 42

 And he looked fine.

-He looked really goddamned great, actually, with his perfectly windswept hair, his intact glasses, his designer shoes, his dark denim jeans, and his completely conventional white collared shirt that not only looked new but that he somehow managed to wear like he’d invented the damn thing.
-His mind had the usual backlit drama of the neural interface, all his intricate processes were opaque.
-His whole cognition was textured shadow, limned with iridescent, mother-of-pearl fire.
+He looked goddamned great, actually, with his windswept hair, his intact glasses, his designer shoes, his dark denim jeans, and his conventional white collared shirt that he somehow managed to wear like he’d invented the damn thing.
+His mind had the usual backlit drama of the neural interface: textured shadow, limned with iridescent, mother-of-pearl fire.
 Like a dark city, its edges lit at night.

-They walked all the way up to the guy before he so much as turned their way.
-And, even then, he didn’t get up.
+They walked all the way up to the scientist before he so much as turned their way.
+Even then, he didn’t get up.
 He turned to look at them, one hand braced against the grass, the wind in his hair.

-“Hello,” the scientist said, as subdued as Young had ever seen him.
+“Hello,” Rush said, as subdued as Young had ever seen him.

 “Hi,” Young growled.

 Rush looked up, a small muscle in his cheek twitching.
 He hesitated.
 A long time.
 And then, “Nick,” he said, quiet and contained.
-His eyes, full of concern, flicked to Young and back to Riley.
+His eyes, full of concern, flicked from Riley to Young and back.

 Rush smiled faintly.
-“I gathered.”
-He switched his gaze to Riley.
-“You’d get a great deal of information, I suspect, from shaking my hand.”
+“I can tell.”
+Addressing Riley, he said, “You’d get a great deal of information, I suspect, from shaking my hand.”

 “I will,” Riley admitted, his hand still outstretched.
-“But it’s a requirement, I’m afraid.”
+“It’s a requirement, I’m afraid.”

 “Right then,” Rush whispered, and took it.

 They shook.
 The wind blew through the grass and through the flowers.
 Nothing happened to the spectacular dark/light blend of Rush’s mind.
+Nothing happened to the world.
 Nothing happened at all.

 “You can sit,” Rush said, still terrifyingly subdued.

 Riley dropped into a cross-legged position.
-Young planted himself immediately next to Rush.
+Young planted himself next to Rush.

 //Genius, what’s going on.//

-“Because he’s dead, and so his appearance would cause less confusion,” Riley said.
-“He’s been in the colonel’s mind today.
-He has a nice way about him.
-And you’ve been wearing his clothes for weeks now.”
+“Because he’s dead,” Riley answered.
+“Because I saw him in the colonel’s mind.
+Because he has a nice way about him.
+Because you’ve been wearing his clothes for weeks now.”

 Rush was very still.
-Across their open link, Young felt a profound, organized anxiety.
-Beautiful, tonal, like a crystal choir, harmonizing in fear, just beyond the range of human hearing.
-“One more reason, I think,” Rush murmured.
+Across their open link, Young felt a profound anxiety, like a crystal choir, harmonizing in fear, just beyond the range of human hearing.
+“One more reason, I think,” the scientist murmured.

 “What’s that?”
 Riley asked.

-Riley said nothing.
-His expression was serious.
+Riley held his silence.
 The wind shifted his hair.

-When Rush spoke again, the very fabric of the world shivered with his words.
+When Rush spoke again, the artificial world shivered with his words.

 Young didn’t move.
 His heart hammered in his throat.

 “I am,” Riley admitted, careful and slow.
 “You’re very perceptive.”
-He paused to skim his fingers over the grass.
-“But this isn’t the moment of your death, Nick.”
+He skimmed his fingertips over the grass.
+“This isn’t the moment of your death, Nick.”

 Young let out a shaky breath.